Gian Antonio Lazier

 From 1720 to his death in 1738, Lazier operated out of Vienna as if he were a pseudo-Byzantine emperor in control of an imperial government in exile, with his documents describing his imperium Romano-Byzantium as a present, albeit virtual and landless, entity rather than as something of the past.
 Lazier's Byzantine aspirations went far beyond those of previous grand masters of the Constantinian Order.
 For instance, in addition to granting the typical ranks of knighthood within the order, Lazier also went further, granting several noblemen rights to estates and lands within former Byzantine territory.
-Lazier's activities, which were fully recognized and supported by the Holy Roman Emperor, Charles VI, until 1725, helped revive interest in the Byzantine Empire in Western Europe and might also have led to a late and ephemeral surge in crusading sentiments.
+Lazier's activities, which until 1725 were fully recognized and supported by the Holy Roman emperor Charles VI, helped revive interest in the Byzantine Empire in Western Europe and might also have led to a late and ephemeral surge in crusading sentiments.

 Lazier was involved in a propaganda war with the actual grand master of the Constantinian Order, Francesco Farnese.
-In 1724, Farnese successfully exposed Lazier as a fraud, however, Lazier maintained a large audience of supporters who recognized his claims, even after Charles' support faded away in 1725.
+In 1724, Farnese successfully exposed Lazier as a fraud.
+Despite this, Lazier maintained a large audience of supporters who recognized his claims, even after Charles' support faded away in 1725.
 Undeterred by having his fraud revealed, Lazier maintained his claims until his death.
-Later grand masters and pretenders of the Constantinian Order did not continue Lazier's wide-ranging Byzantine aspirations, meaning that Lazier's landless and imaginary realm, the imperium Romano-Byzantium, died with him.
+Later grand masters and pretenders of the Constantinian Order did not continue Lazier's wide-ranging Byzantine aspirations, meaning that Lazier's landless and imaginary empire died with him.

 Background

 The Byzantine Empire, the medieval continuation of the Roman Empire in its eastern provinces, ended with the fall of Constantinople on 29 May 1453, when its capital was conquered by the Ottoman Empire.
 The last emperor, Constantine XI Palaiologos (r.
 1449–1453), died in the fighting.
-The last imperial territory, the Despotate of the Morea, ruled by assigned despots of the imperial family, fell to the Ottomans in 1460.
-Several members of the Byzantine imperial family, the Palaiologos dynasty, survived these events.
+The last imperial territory, the Despotate of the Morea, ruled by assigned despots belonging to the imperial Palaiologos dynasty, fell to the Ottomans in 1460.
+Several members of the Palaiologos dynasty survived these events.
 In 1460, Thomas Palaiologos, former despot of the Morea, was welcomed in Rome by Pope Pius II (r.
 1458–1464).
-Thomas and his son Andreas Palaiologos, who proclaimed himself emperor in exile, spent much of their lives unsuccessfully attempting to secure military aid from Western Europeans to retake their former empire.
-Andreas' death in poverty in June 1502 left the line of succession uncertain, and the title of despot of the Morea was claimed by Constantine Arianiti, an Albanian nobleman and military leader, though the grounds for this are unclear.
+Thomas and his son Andreas Palaiologos, who later proclaimed himself emperor-in-exile, spent much of their lives unsuccessfully attempting to secure military aid from Western Europeans to retake their former empire.
+Andreas' death in poverty in June 1502 left the line of succession uncertain and the title of despot of the Morea was on unclear grounds claimed by the unrelated Constantine Arianiti, an Albanian nobleman and military leader.
 Constantine already claimed to be the rightful ruler of several former Byzantine territories, having used the titles 'Prince of Macedonia' and 'Duke of Achaea' for several years by this point.
-Upon Constantine's death in 1530, his claims were inherited by his only son, Arianitto Arianiti, who used only Prince of Macedonia.
+Upon Constantine's death in 1530 his claims were inherited by his only son, Arianitto Arianiti, who however only used 'Prince of Macedonia'.